shreyas4405/treesp/README.md

 ## ✅ How to Run

-1. Run `5M_trees.ipynb` to train the recommender and save:

-2. Run `tree_CNN.ipynb` to train the image classifier and save:
+Run `tree_CNN.ipynb` to train the image classifier and save:

-3. Launch the app:
+Launch the app:

 streamlit run streamlit_integrated.py